 I still find this from our very own Carbonite-2 to be mesmerising

-The Royal Navy and wider defence geospatial intelligence groups have been using this type of commercial satellite product for a number of years and more recently, Airbus has been awarded a year-long contract extension by the MoD for maritime surveillance services.
+The Royal Navy and wider defence geospatial intelligence groups have been using this type of commercial satellite product for many years.
+Airbus has been awarded a year-long contract extension by the MoD for maritime surveillance services.

 As above, it is the fusing of multiple sources of data that really provides a huge capability uplift over just simple imagery.